 Kwanzan Cherry Trees: Care, Issues, Pruning Guide & More

-If you admire cherry trees for their landscaping benefits and are uninterested in their fruits, then the Kwanzan cherry tree is an excellent choice.
-It will remain the central feature in your garden for three of the four seasons every year.
+If you value the landscaping benefits of cherry trees and have no interest in their fruit, the Kwanzan variety is an excellent choice.
+It will remain the centerpiece of your garden for three seasons every year.

 You couldn’t ask more from an ornamental tree that doesn’t put you out with its care and maintenance demands.